Go to Homepage

 CGV: In almost 40 years I have had tons of odd experiences.
 As long as you are truthful and admit to your mistakes it all works out.
 In all my past experiences these [upset] guests became my best customers.
 My advice is ‘Don’t be defensive with robotic answers.’

-How are millennials changing hospitality?
+How are millennials and younger guests changing hospitality?

 CGV: They love organic stuff and are curious about what they eat.
 I find them extremely interesting.
 They travel a lot and have had great exposure.
 I learn from them too.
 We need to change and adapt.
 For example, we have no plastic straws in hotels today.
 We must thank young travellers for our eco-education.